-Parchment is another exotic hide which was widely used in the Art Deco period, especially in Paris.
-Parchment is made from goat skin and is used as an alternative to veneers to cover pieces of artwork and furniture.
-Its luxury reflects the taste of the owner.
-The unique ivory colour of parchment is cosy but retains a sense of nobility.
-The most important and outstanding characteristic in a piece of parchment is the stripe that is found on the back of the goat.
-It lends the piece an aesthetic and artistic value.
+Parchment is an exotic hide and widely used in the Art Deco period, particularly in Paris.
+Made from goat skin, parchment is used as a luxury alternative to veneers to cover pieces of art and furniture.
+True parchment can be identified by the stripe that is found on the back of a goat, lending the material a unique artistic aesthetic.

-Of all metals, bronze is the only one that is strong yet remains flexible.
-It is the only metal that can reflect the artist’s passion.
+With its ability to remain strong while remaining flexible, bronze is the only metal which can truly reflect the artist’s passion.
 From the past to the present, bronze has been used to portray nobility and luxury.
-Most metals reflect a sense of coldness and stiffness, but bronze portrays warmth and tenderness.
+While many metals reflect a sense of coldness and rigidity, bronze portrays a sensual warmth.

 Lacquer and gilding are ancient art techniques from Asia, which were used extensively during the Ayutthaya period.
 Developed and made popular under the reign of King Rama III in Siam, lacquer and gilding were used in the making of furniture, door panels and pieces depicting the image of Buddha.

 Gesso is an ivory-coloured lacquered surface with delicate black lines.
 It can be used for panels, furniture and mirror frames and lends a look of natural luxury.
 MUSE artisans apply a white lacquer to a smooth surface and during the drying process delicately crack the surface by hand.

 These cracks run naturally and randomly.
 The item is then hand sanded up to six time to complete the process.
 What emerges is a clean, shiny ivory-colored surface that resembles an ivory tusk.